benslack19/benslack19.github.io/_posts/2020-03-14-SQL-and-jupyter.md

 toc: true
 ---

-PostgreSQL is one of the more popular flavors of SQL.
-A common way to use PostgreSQL is with pgadmin but I do not think their [UI](https://www.pgadmin.org/screenshots/) is the most user-friendly.
-By contrast, interacting with PostgreSQL through a Jupyter notebook has several benefits.
-The most immediately apparent benefit is that SQL queries can be brought directly into pandas for data analysis, visualization, and machine learning.
-But the process of learning SQL itself is supported by the notebook structure.
-Notebooks are inherently good formats for note-taking, such as with markdown.
-In addition, with different cells in the same notebook, one can build complicated queries by first writing, understanding, and having a record of simple queries.
+[PostgreSQL](https://www.postgresql.org) is one of the most popular variants of SQL.
+It is common to use PostgreSQL with pgadmin but I am not a big fan of their [UI](https://www.pgadmin.org/screenshots/).
+By contrast, interacting with PostgreSQL through a [Jupyter notebook](https://jupyter-notebook.readthedocs.io/en/stable/) has several benefits.
+Most immediately apparent is that SQL queries can be brought directly into a Python environment for data analysis, visualization, and machine learning.
+But the process of learning SQL itself is supported by the notebook format.
+Jupyter make it easy to adopt [literate programming](https://en.wikipedia.org/wiki/Literate_programming) practices since note-taking is easy.
+In addition, with different cells in the same notebook, one can build complex SQL queries by first writing, understanding, and recording simpler commands.

-Here is an example of a complicated looking query in a Jupyter notebook cell based on baseball data I collected for my Insight Data Science Fellowship project.
+Here is an example of a complicated-looking query in a Jupyter notebook cell.
+This is based on data for [my baseball project](https://github.com/benslack19/baseball_player_selector) that I worked on as a fellow at [Insight Data Science](https://www.insightdatascience.com).
 (For the baseball aficionados, the question I asked was "What is each team's hit average against the infield shift versus a standard alignment?"
-The query is not perfect for a performance metric but this gives me a decent approximation.)
+The output provides an approximation of team batting average.)

 ```
 sql_query = """